MostafaHeshamETCH/AgileSoftwareEngineering-PracticalExamination/README.md

 - Complete database design with proper modelling for required data.
 - Implement the ability to give specific authorization to selected accounts.
 - Implement the ability for secure authentication of the login process.
+- Implement the ability to post material with these documents formats (.pdf, .docx, .doc, .jpeg, .png) in database with proper authentication and authorization.

 ### Sprint no.2